guptaadi123/Ansible/README.md

 # Ansible_docker

-**For configuring yum use yumconfig
+For configuring yum use yumconfig<br/>
-** For configuring docker and launch cintainer use dockerpb
+For configuring docker and launch cintainer use dockerpb